Sharp weighted log-Sobolev inequalities: characterization of equality cases and applications: Proof of Theorem : the case

 On the other hand, by the weighted AM-GM inequality we have that

 The latter estimate and Jensen's inequality imply that

 We are going to estimate the integral in the first term on the right side of the above expression.
-In order to do this, we first observe that by the Monge-Amp\`ere equation \eqref{Monge-Ampere-log} and a change of variables we have that $u^{p-1}\nabla\phi\in L^{p'}(\omega;E)$.
+In order to do this, we first observe that by a change of variables we have that $u^{p-1}\nabla\phi\in L^{p'}(\omega;E)$.
 Accordingly, the integration by parts formula from Proposition \ref{prop:integrationbyparts} and H\"older's inequality imply that

-where we used again the Monge-Amp\`ere equation \eqref{Monge-Ampere-log}, a change of variables and the exact form of $C_4>0$, respectively.
+where we used again the change of variables formula \eqref{change-of-variable} and the exact form of $C_4>0$, respectively.

 Since $\omega$ is log-concave on $E$, by the fact that $\nabla \phi(\overline E) \subseteq \overline E$ and Proposition \ref{prop-log-concave}, we have that

 By relations \eqref{log-concave}, \eqref{Monge-Ampere-log} and \eqref{scaling-vanish}, it follows that